ibm-cloud-docs/Registry/registry_tokens.md

 Use the API key to log in to your registry by running the following Docker command.
 Replace `<apikey>` with your API key and `<registry_url>` with the URL to the registry where your namespaces are set up.

-- For namespaces that are set up in AP-North, use `jp.icr.io` as the registry URL.
+- For namespaces that are set up in `ap-north`, use `jp.icr.io` as the registry URL.
-- For namespaces that are set up in AP-South, use `au.icr.io` as the registry URL.
+- For namespaces that are set up in `ap-south`, use `au.icr.io` as the registry URL.
-- For namespaces that are set up in EU-Central, use `de.icr.io` as the registry URL.
+- For namespaces that are set up in `eu-central`, use `de.icr.io` as the registry URL.
-- For namespaces that are set up in UK-South, use `uk.icr.io` as the registry URL.
+- For namespaces that are set up in `uk-south`, use `uk.icr.io` as the registry URL.
-- For namespaces that are set up in US-South, use `us.icr.io` as the registry URL.
+- For namespaces that are set up in `us-south`, use `us.icr.io` as the registry URL.

 ```
 docker login -u iamapikey -p <apikey> <registry_url>